-For property managers and landlords, it’s vital to keep your property properly maintained in order to ensure it’s safe for its residents.
+For property managers and landlords, it’s vital to keep your property properly maintained to ensure it’s safe for its residents.
 The best way to do this is with a building maintenance inspection checklist.

-As well as this, it’s very important that residents themselves understand what they should be having inspected frequently in their building.
+Importantly, ensure residents themselves understand what they should be having inspected frequently in their building.

 Building Maintenance Inspection Checklist

 Make sure that your rental property or residential block is maintained frequently with the following building maintenance inspection checklist:

 Check all smoke/fire alarms are working, and that they have fresh batteries installed.
 This is an important precaution against fires.